sumerc/sumerc.github.io/content/posts/patterns-for-building-high-perf-observability-pipelines.md

 - **Freshness**: Ingested data should be queryable in real-time or with very low latency.
 This is critical for debugging outages or meeting alerting rules.
 Serious observability vendors should have SLOs to ensure data freshness.

 - **“Fast” query times**: Fast is highly subjective.
-However, we can say that the query should finish ideally in sub-seconds or in a few seconds at worst.
+However, we can say that the query should finish ideally in **sub-seconds or in a few seconds at worst**.

     Here is how this is described in the Observability Engineering book from Honeycomb engineers: